A note on parametric resonance induced by a singular parameter modulation: Introduction

-The key modification that leads to a very simple subsequent analysis based on Floquet theory is to choose the right modulation of the pivot motion.
-It turns out that the \emph{triangular wave} instead of the classical cosine wave is a good choice.
-(Note that the original analysis by~\cite{stephenson.a:on*2} partially went in this direction as well.)
-The fact that we work with a \emph{non-smooth pivot motion} leads to relatively minor technical difficulty.
-The reason is that the \emph{acceleration} of the pivot motion is given in terms of generalised functions, in particular the classical Mathieu equation~\eqref{eq:39} is replaced by
+The fact that we work with a \emph{non-smooth pivot motion} however leads to a technical difficulty.
+The reason is that the \emph{acceleration} of the pivot motion is given in terms of generalised functions.
+In particular, the classical Mathieu equation~\eqref{eq:39} is replaced by

 where $\diracdelta_{\dimless{t} - a}$ denotes the Dirac distribution with respect to the variable $\dimless{t}$ located at point $a$.
 (See Section~\ref{sec:governing-equations} for details and detailed discussion of the notation.)
 This means that we face the problem of multiplication of the solution $\dimless{\theta}$ with the generalised function $\diracdelta_{\dimless{t} - a}$, which is an operation not defined in the classical theory of distributions, see~\cite{schwartz.l:sur}.
-Once this minor complication is overcome, the remaining calculations are straightforward.
+This technical difficulty is in the present case easy to overcome, and the remaining calculations necessary for the stability analysis are straightforward.

-After the analysis of the resonance induced by the triangular wave we proceed with yet another non-smooth pivot motion, name with (nearly) \emph{rectangular wave}.
-This is a very interesting case of non-smooth pivot motion, since it allows one to challenge the conventional wisdom namely the fact that ``practicing engineers often think of this \emph{subharmonic instability} close to $\alpha = \frac{1}{4}$ [\dots] as being \emph{the} halmark of parametric resonance'', see~\cite{champneys.a:dynamics}.
+After the analysis of the resonance induced by the triangular wave, we proceed with yet another non-smooth pivot motion, namely with a (nearly) \emph{rectangular wave}.
+This is a very interesting case of non-smooth pivot motion, since it allows one to challenge the conventional wisdom, namely the fact that ``practicing engineers often think of this \emph{subharmonic instability} close to $\alpha = \frac{1}{4}$ [\dots] as being \emph{the} halmark of parametric resonance'', see~\cite{champneys.a:dynamics}.